pgardias/forgery-recognition/docs/index.md

 - Reshaping layers for increasing resolution
 - Model updates when discriminator detects a fake

 Word and sentence generation is performed by generating one letter at a time using the letter-specific generator and appending these to form individual words, with whitespace appended for spaces.
-The trained generators for 50 and 100 epochs of training are available in this repository, together with a jupyter notebook that can be used to generate text and/or train additional letter-generation models.
+The trained generators for 50 and 100 epochs of training are available in this repository, together with a Jupyter notebook that can be used to generate text and/or train additional letter-generation models.

 ![](img/baselineGANimages_s15.png)